We have information you must know before you buy the Corvette.

 The Chevrolet Corvette is easy to live with and easy to drive.
-The ultra-high-performance Z06 and ZR1 models push the envelope for off-the-shelf production cars to incredible limits.
+The ultra-high-performance Z06 and Grand Sport models push the envelope for off-the-shelf production cars to incredible limits.
 For everyday driving, our choice is for one of the standard models.

-NewCarTestDrive.com editor Mitch McCullough reported from Los Angeles; with Jeff Vettraino in Detroit, Kirk Bell in Chicago, and Don Fuller in Southern California.
+NewCarTestDrive.com editor Mitch McCullough reported from Los Angeles; with Jeff Vettraino in Detroit, and Kirk Bell in Chicago.

 We have partnered with trusted dealers in your area to give you a great price on the new Chevrolet Corvette.